CPLC Community Schools

 CPLC Community Schools is an operator of two charter high schools in Tucson, Arizona and one charter high school in Phoenix, AZ.
 It has some 300 students and 17 faculty members.
 It is an affiliate of Chicanos Por La Causa.
-The current school superintendent of the district is Lori Mejia.
 As of 2007, CPLC Community Schools has approximately 317 students and approximately 17 faculty members.
 Hiaki High School were founded in association with the Pascua Yaqui Tribe.